Frequently Asked QuestionsIf you're wondering, chances are someone else has asked the same question.

 Why does KBF use the Hawg Trough as its measuring device?

 Several years back, kayak anglers and kayak fishing clubs were using dozens of different measuring devices.
 KBF began conducting online or “virtual” tournaments and addressed the need for standardization.
 At that time, KBF management evaluated all the measuring boards on the market, including the good, ol’ trusty Golden Rule, beloved by bass boat fishermen.
 KBF wanted a very durable, accurate, tamper-proof, floating board with quarter-inch increments that showed up clearly in photographs, curved to hold fish more securely, and that was a fair value in terms of price.
 Nothing like that existed at the time, so KBF selected the one that came closest — the Hawg Trough.
 Was it perfect?
 Obviously not, but it was the best alternative commercially available then.
-That’s about to change.
+Since then, Ketch Products has come out with a tamper-resistant, rigid, aluminum measuring board, and YakGear with the FishStik Version II, both of which are approved for KBF competition.

 KBF does not require Hawg Trough lines to be inked, though we encourage the practice.
 Competitors are free to ink them or not…to paint them in camo or weird, psychedelic patterns if they prefer.
 Some smear ink or paint across the boards and scrape off the ridges so they stand out clearly.
 That’s fine, too.
 No matter whether a board is inked or not, or how sloppy it is, KBF judges do our best to evaluate each photo so scoring on every single fish is accurate and consistent with our rules and standards.
 We enlarge photos 500% or bigger in our browser views, export them to Photoshop to enhance visibility, contact competitors and request alternative photos of the same fish, and/or ask other judges to offer a second opinion.
 We do all that to be fair to you.
 Well, not to all of you, because as far as I can tell, some of our most vocal critics in this topic have never competed in a KBF event and are not on any KBF Partner roster that has been provided to us.
 But we go to extremes to be fair to kayak anglers who are actually competing in KBF Tournaments and Challenges.
 Some might call that nit-picking.
 If so, they’re right.
 We nit-pick to make sure that every competitor gets the maximum score for each fish he submits.